 In 1937 came another blow to the Terrace: The state legislature outlawed parimutuel betting.
 But by then the Terrace was established enough to survive on its own attractions.

 But ten years later came the big raid.
-In 1947 Texas Rangers Captain Manuel T. “Lone Wolf” Gonzaullas and three men avoided the guardhouse at the highway and instead crawled on their bellies up the side of the hill and through the woods in the dark to the casino.
+In 1947 Texas Rangers Captain Manuel T. “Lone Wolf” Gonzaullas and three men bypassed the Terrace’s guardhouse at the highway and instead crawled on their bellies up the side of the hill and through the woods in the dark to the casino.
 Then they slipped into the entrance to the casino, which was at the rear of the building, and were down the stairs and into the gaming room before employees could react.
 There had been no buzzer to warn of a raid.
 The raiders caught fifty patrons inflagrante at the tables.
 Those patrons who fled into the tunnel found a Ranger waiting for them at its mouth.

 The gaming equipment was seized and later destroyed, but Gonzaullas said he filed only misdemeanor charges against Browning, employees, and patrons to avoid embarrassing “prominent Fort Worth and Dallas citizens,” who might have to testify before a grand jury if felony charges were filed.